SpikeInterface/spikeinterface/doc/how_to/inter_session_alignment.rst

 We won't explicitly preprocess these recordings in this how-to, but you can imagine preprocessing steps have already been run (e.g. filtering, common reference etc.).

-To run inter-session alignment, we need to detect peaks and compute the peak locations, as the location of firing neurons are used as anchors to align the sessions.
+To run inter-session alignment, peaks must be detected and localised as the locations of firing neurons are used to anchor the sessions alignment.

 If you are **running inter-session alignment following motion correction**, the peaks will already be detected and localised.
-In this case, please jump to the :ref:`alignment guide <_with_motion_correction>`.
+In this case, please jump to :ref:`inter-session alignment after motion correction <with_motion_correction>`.

-In this section we will imagine motion correction was not run, so we need to compute the peaks:
+In this section we will assume motion correction was not run, so we need to compute the peaks:

 .. code:: python